Memory Interface Chips icon

 DDR5 DIMM Chipset

-The Rambus DDR5 DIMM memory interface chipset is tailored for the high-capacity, high-speed performance requirements of the latest generation DDR5 memory systems.
-Our chips enable server and client computing systems to handle the most demanding workloads and applications.
+The Rambus DDR5 memory interface chipset, consisting of DDR5 Registering Clock Drivers (RCD), Serial Presence Detect Hubs (SPD Hub) and Temperature Sensors (TS), is tailored for the high-capacity, high-bandwidth performance requirements of the latest generation DDR5 memory systems.
+These chips enable server and client computing systems to handle the most demanding workloads and applications.

-4800 MT/s Registering Clock DriverRCD1-G1EXDownload the 4800 MT/s Registering Clock DriverServer RDIMM, NVDIMMIn Production
+4800 MT/s Registering Clock DriverRCD1-G1EXDownload RCD 4800 Product BriefServer RDIMM, NVDIMMIn Production

 DDR5 RDIMMs Showing Rambus Memory Interface Chips

-Our DIMM Chipset enables increased memory capacity, while maintaining peak performance on a dual inline memory module (DIMM).
-These gains are essential to handle the most grueling data-intensive applications.
+The Rambus DDR5 Memory Interface Chipset enables increased memory capacity, while maintaining peak performance on dual inline memory modules (DIMMs).
+These gains are essential to handle the most data-intensive workloads.

 DDR5 Registering Clock Drivers (RCD), Serial Presence Detect Hubs (SPD Hub) and Temperature Sensors (TS) are targeted for use in server DDR5 Registered DIMMs (RDIMMs), and Non-volatile memory DIMMs (NVDIMMs) to deliver exceptional bandwidth, performance and capacity.
 The SPD Hub also enables DDR5 Unbuffered DIMMs (UDIMMs) and Small-Outline DIMMs (SODIMMs) for PC clients.